Azure/azure-functions-sql-extension/README.md

 ### Input Binding Tutorial

-Note: This tutorial requires that the SQL database is setup as shown in [Create Azure SQL Database](#Create-a-SQL-Server).
+Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](#Create-a-SQL-Server).

 - Open your app that you created in 'Set Up Your Local Environment' in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'